can1357/NoVmp/README.md

 These addresses should be pointing at the VMEnter, as shown below:
 ![VMEnter](https://i.imgur.com/oIrgvVh.png)

-By default section discovery is automatic, but in case your calls are not being chained you should try adding the VMProtect section name into the section list like:
+By default section discovery is automatic, but in case your calls are not being chained you should try adding the VMProtect section name into the section list using `-sections` as shown below:

-`-sections .be0`
+`-sections .abc0 .def0`

 Note that the `.<vmp>1` section is the merged VMProtect DLL which should not be inputted.